-We here at CLV Group have prepared a list of things you should consider when preparing your budget:
+We here at CLV Group and InterRent REIT have prepared a list of things you should consider when preparing your budget:

-First, make a list of expenses you already have, these may include the following:
+Second, make a list of expenses you already have, which may include the following:

 - Transportation: vehicle expenses, insurance, public transportation costs

-- Food: depending on whether or not you current pay for food
+- Food: depending on whether or not you currently pay for food

 - Food (this expense may change when changing living situations)